Jain-Sunaina/-100-days-coding-challange/README.md

 data attribute, insert this node at the desired position, and return the head node.
 A position of 0 indicates the head, a position of 1 indicates one node away from the head, and so on.
 The head pointer given may be null, meaning that the initial list is empty.

+📌 Day 42: Delete a Node

+Problem Statement: Delete the node at a given position in a linked list and return a reference to the head node.
+The head is at position 0.
+The list may be empty after you delete the node.
+In that case, return a null value.